Alg0v/aDL-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to algov's Directmedia Layer's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**aDL** is a C++ library for game devlopment that makes it easy to make a C++ game.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It is simple to use while keeping a lot of possibilities.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+First, read how to install the library here : :doc:`installation` Check out the :doc:`quickstart` section to get started with aDL, read :doc:`usage` to have a look to all the features included in aDL.

 .. note::